cilium/little-vm-helper/README.md

      * unit tests
      * e2e tests (kind)
  * images: docker image with required binaries (libguestfs, mmdebstrap, etc.) to run the tool
+    * is that possible? libguestfs needs to boot a mini-VM
  * kernels: add suport for buidling kernels
  * runner: qemu runner wrapper
  * images bootable VMs: running qemu with --kernel is convinient for